top of page

 Lot 35 1938.jpg

-(L) This photograph, taken in 1938 from the Old Courthouse bell tower shows lot 35 without any commercial activity.
+(L) This photograph, taken in 1938, shows lot 35 without any commercial activity.

 (R)The Browning family home as it appeared in a November 9, 1972 article in The News of Orange County discussing plans to remove the house and create a parking lot.